neverfap-deluxe/nfd-api/content/articles/INTRO-why-am-i-a-porn-addict.md

 Overcoming porn addiction is no different.

-It's also about doing a heap of different things and seeing what works and what does not.
+At it's core it's about doing a heap of different things and seeing what works and what does not.

 Of course, you obviously don't need to be so brash and uninformed with your approach.

 Much like how you don't need to murder someone to realise that you probably don't want to become a full-time murderer.

-You also understand that there are guides and resources out there to help you overcome your porn addiction.
+There are plenty of guides and resources out there to help you overcome your porn addiction.

 {{< hr3 "The great thing about NeverFap Deluxe is that you no longer have to waste your time doing things that do not work." >}}

-You can just commit to the practices and exercises on this website, and you'll pretty much be alright.
+If you commit to the practices and exercises on this website, and you'll pretty much be alright.

-Otherwise, the alterative is to continue asking 'why' and hope that we have some sudden spark of awareness which will magically alter our brain.
+Otherwise, the alterative is to continue asking 'why' and hope that we have some sudden spark of awareness which will magically alter our brain so as not to pursue the behaviours we've been doing since we were a young child.

 Good luck with that.

-In fact, there’s a word used to describe what it means to incessant ask why all the time.
+In fact, there’s a word used to describe what it means to incessantly ask 'why' all the time.

 {{< hr3 "It’s called rumination." >}}